schollz/find-lf/README.md

 ```
 Alternatively, you can do this using [my script](https://raw.githubusercontent.com/schollz/find-lf/master/node/pibakery.xml) for PiBakery](http://www.pibakery.org/).

-Do this for several Pis.
+Do this for several Pis and then plug in the WiFi adapter that has "monitor" mode.

 ## 2. Start Pi cluster

-On another computer, with access to all the Raspberry Pis - denoted 'hub', run
+On another computer, with access to all the Raspberry Pis - run
 ```
 git clone https://github.com/schollz/find-lf
 cd find-lf/tools/